-Ideas for projects of group initiative for 6th, 7th-graders
+Venture Ideas of 6th, 7th-graders

 The money accumulated from the registry will be for the benefit of cancer patients.

-Young entrepreneurs were clear from the start: they want to contribute for the benefit of sick children in hospitals.
+Young entrepreneurs were clear from the start: they want to donate to sick children in hospitals.

 After raising some ideas, it was decided to focus on motivating school children to collect bottles for the refundable deposit.